CKATONY/ST558-Project-1-/README.md

 universal function.
 Those are more complicated and undtructured data sets.
 Anyway, doing this is a lot of fun.
-And there are some places definitely need to be polished, such as coding part.
+And there are some places definitely need to be polished.
+For example, I need to find another way to speed up the time to get full item/move/pokemon species data…